-In the American military, the image of Old Abe continues to appear.
+In the American military, the image of Old Abe still appears.
 The 101st Airborne Division has used the eagle head in a logo for almost 100 years.
 While the 101st Airborne acquired live eagle mascots during World War II, none had the longevity or cultural resonance of Old Abe himself.

 Though Case ceased using Old Abe’s image in 1969 after a rebranding campaign, it is still possible to find modern interpretations of the Civil War mascot.
 In Madison, replicas of Old Abe are on display in both the Wisconsin State Assembly Room in the capitol building and in the display case in the Wisconsin Veterans Museum.
 Only a short distance away from the capitol square, yet another incarnation of Old Abe stands guard.
 This version graces the top of the Camp Randall Memorial Arch, near the iconic football stadium on the University of Wisconsin-Madison campus.